yafitb11/project/README.md

-# First Portfolio
+# Portfolio project

-Welcome to **Portfolio**!
+Welcome to **Portfolio project**!
 This project showcases my work in HTML and CSS during my studies.
 It features a main portfolio page that provides access to various mini-projects.

 ## Description

-The **Portfolio** is a personal showcase that includes a main page with a self-description, a downloadable CV, and a contact form.
+The **Portfolio project** is a personal showcase that includes a main page with a self-description, a downloadable CV, and a contact form.
 From the main page, you can navigate to six different mini-projects, through dedicated connecting pages.
 Each mini-project features a unique landing page.

 ## Features